Mahreen-Asama/Git-Tutorial/README.md

 # Git-Tutorial
-Just created for preparing git and
+Just created for preparing git and github